yiakwy-xpu-ml-framework-team/HPC-2025/2025-7/Comprehensive Study of H800x104 DGX SuperPod Disaggregation Strategy in SGLang/Comprehensive Study of H800x104 DGX SuperPod Disaggregation Strategy in SGLang v0.4.8.md

 <br />

-H800 DGX has almost equal computing abilities as H100 DGX, except for FP64/FP32 and almost half of communication bandwidth of H100 DGX machine.
-Each H800 is connected to 1 mellanox CX-7 (MT2910) NIC card.
-And each CX-7 NIC connects to infiniband switch, runs at maximum of 50 GB/s.
+The NVIDIA H800 DGX has compute performance comparable to the H100 DGX, except for FP64/FP32 data type and approximate half of the communication bandwidth due to reduced NVLINK configuration.
+Each H800 card is connected to a single mellanox CX-7 (MT2910) NIC card, which connects to an infiniband switch, supports a peak bidirectional bandwidth of 50 GB/s.

 <br />